Breeze/breeze.github.io/doc-net/odata.md

 It is rapidly evolving and is highly compliant with the latest OData standards while offering a number of superb manageability, security and customization capabilities.

-We highly recommend Brian Noyes' <a href="http://briannoyes.net/2013/02/16/ConsumingAnASPNETWebAPIODataServiceWithBreeze.aspx" target="_blank">brilliant <strong>blog post with step-by-step instructions</strong> for building a Breeze/Web API OData sample</a> which includes a downloadable sample.
-We also recommend his Pluralsight course &quot;<a href="http://pluralsight.com/training/courses/TableOfContents?courseName=aspnetwebapi-odata" target="_blank"><strong>Building ASP.NET Web API OData module, "Consuming OData Services..." module</strong></a> that demonstrates consuming a Web API OData service with a Breeze client.
+We highly recommend Brian Noyes' <a href="http://briannoyes.net/2013/02/16/ConsumingAnASPNETWebAPIODataServiceWithBreeze.aspx" target="_blank">brilliant **blog post with step-by-step instructions** for building a Breeze/Web API OData sample</a> which includes a downloadable sample.
+We also recommend his Pluralsight course "<a href="http://pluralsight.com/training/courses/TableOfContents?courseName=aspnetwebapi-odata" target="_blank">**Building ASP.NET Web API OData module, "Consuming OData Services..." module**</a> that demonstrates consuming a Web API OData service with a Breeze client.

 You must consider certain peculiarities of the Web API OData that affect your design.

->The [Breeze Web API OData](http://www.breezejs.com/samples/breeze-web-api-odata) JavaScript sample attempts to mitigate some of the more unfortunate consequences of these "peculiarities".
+>The [Breeze Web API OData](/samples/breeze-web-api-odata) JavaScript sample attempts to mitigate some of the more unfortunate consequences of these "peculiarities".

 ### No transactional save